 ISO/SAE 21434 and UNECE WP.29

 The development of automobiles is characterized by 3 major trends: digitalization, networking, and the development of autonomous vehicles.
-In addition to safety, cybersecurity for vehicles is becoming increasingly important in this context.
+While safety processes are established and mature, each of these three trends imposes the need for rich cybersecurity processes.

-Currently several automotive security standards and norms are being implemented, which will be relevant for OEMs and suppliers from 2020 and 2021 respectively.
-These include in particular ISO/SAE 21434 (Road vehicles – Cybersecurity Engineering) and UNECE WP.29 (Regulation on Cybersecurity).
+Currently several automotive security standards and norms are in creation.
+From 2020 and 2021, they will become relevant for all modern OEMs and suppliers.
+Particularly relevant standards will be ISO/SAE 21434 (Road vehicles – Cybersecurity Engineering) and UNECE WP.29 (Regulation on Cybersecurity).

 The standard is developed in cooperation between ISO and SAE and thus has a broad international basis.